-Petrotec buys Wayne UK
+MRH buys Spring Petroleum

 Retail Insight

-Shop Doctor: In the surgery this month - Shell Select, Brenzett, Kent
+Shop Doctor: In the surgery this month - Verwood Motors, Ringwood Road, Verwood, Dorset

-LOCATION: This Shell site is on a roundabout just outside Brenzett on the Romney Marsh.
-The site is very visible from the roundabout but it's not obvious how you get to it.
-I had to turn one way and do a U-turn to get in.
-There used to be a Little Chef adjacent to the forecourt but now it's a business selling sheds.
+LOCATION: My target, Verwood Motors, part of the Central Convenience Stores enterprise, is situated on the B3081 that runs through the town of Verwood, between the A31 and A354.

-Service Centre: Jac Roper talks about the auto-enrolment pension trap plus the worst service ever
+Service Centre: Jac Roper with a tip on reducing your water bill plus some happy endings

-Auto-enrolment nothing to do with cars: Anyone who knows Londis retailer Steve Vaughan (Handbridge Services, Chester) knows that he likes to pass on useful tips.
-In 2015 he recommended AEclipse, a company that will set up a pension scheme for you without ripping you off.
-(And as we all know, any new scheme involving money and red tape, automatically attracts rip-off merchants).
-His latest tip is on the same subject.
-(And I do know that 'pensions' is a very boring, easily-ignored subject although, funnily enough, the older you get, the more interesting it gets).
+Going with the flow: Here's a happy new year tip from my regular tipster Steve Vaughan, Handbridge Services, Chester.
+He knows first hand that forecourt operators are more than happy to make any and all savings possible.
+And lately he's been looking at wait for it water.
+Sounds straightforward, simple, but it isn't.

-Money Talk: Autumn in the wilderness
+Money Talk: Looking for a light in the January darkness

-If there wasn't really much drama around the Autumn Statement that the Chancellor delivered on the 23rd of November, there was at least a little of the flavour of pantomime: this was to be the last 'Autumn Statement' because in future the 'real Budget' will move to autumn; so what we used to know as 'The Budget' will be in the autumn, and in its' place we'll have a 'Spring Statement' although the name won't actually change until after the 'Budget' due next March (2017).
-Confused?
-Maybe they should just call it 'Springwatch' and 'Autumnwatch'.
+Welcome to January, the bleakest of months what with the darkness and the bills arriving after that little self indulgence at Christmas.
+And that was just in the good times.
+Following the events of 2016 (think Brexit, Trump, US interest rate rise, etc), the economic outlook is the most uncertain since the financial crash of 2007/08 and the forecourt retail industry won't be immune to whatever happens to the wider economy.

-Day in the Life: George Field
+Day in the Life: George Watson

-I know lots of people say no two days are the same for them but for me that really is true.
-And that's because I don't work nine-to-five.
-I live in Comrie in Perthshire and clock up about 45,000 miles a year working for Air-serv covering Scotland, the North East, the Channel Islands, Isle of Man and some of their National Accounts.
+A 3.15am alarm signals the start of my day as I aim to be through the gates of the Grangemouth depot by 4am.
+To avoid the queues that build towards Ineos Grangemouth, all of us tanker drivers arrive before 4.45am and, as we start our day, one thing is guaranteed; no two days will ever be the same.

 Poll